Arpit-Shah/Artos/info/1_ARTOS_FEAURES.md

 ## Time Tracking
 Artos tracks time per test case and for the test suite.
-* Individual test case duration can be found in summary log file.
+* Individual test case and test suite time duration can be found in summary report file.
-* TestSuite and test case time duration are logged in summary report
 * TestSuite time duration is also logged in general log file.

 > Note :